lufevida/Tutorials/Messages Extension Part 1.md

 }()
 ```

 Since we are not using storyboards, we need to deal with this label's constraints programmatically.
-This is a very easy task, just add the function below to your `MessaegsViewController` class:
+This is a very easy task, just add the function below to your `MessagesViewController` class:

 ```swift
 func setupLabelConstraints() {